-In this age of terrorism, many post offices have become wary about sending anything though the mail that may be deemed dangerous.
+In this age of terrorism, many post offices are wary about sending anything though the mail that may be deemed dangerous.
 However,

 If you are not using one of our kits to send in your oil: The post office should still accept your sample, because oil is not hazardous.
-If they insist that you pay for hazardous shipping, or that the sample must go by ground rather than air, please give them our post office letter.
+If they insist that you pay for hazardous shipping, or that the sample must go by ground rather than air, please give them our post office letter (link below).
 It explains how our kits — and the oil itself — conform to US Postal Regulations.
 If they still resist accepting your sample, have them call us at 260/744-2380.
 We may not be able to change their mind, but we can try.